ABB drives save £80,000 a year for plastic extruding company

-Alma Products, based in Runcorn, Cheshire, supplies extruded plastic products to the food industry.
-Operating in a highly cost-conscious market, Alma was facing rising electricity costs that threatened to make it less competitive.
+This customer supplies extruded plastic products to the food industry.
+Operating in a highly cost-conscious market, they were facing rising electricity costs that threatened to make it less competitive.

-David Green, engineer manager with Alma, asked ABB Motor Service Partner, Quantum Controls, to look at the energy use of its extruders and recommend options for cutting the company’s energy consumption.
+Engineering manager asked Quantum Controls, to look at the energy use of its extruders and recommend options for cutting the company’s energy consumption.
 The extruders were running in a DC drive system which drew a load whether it was required or not, because DC motors draw a current even while producing zero torque.
 The maintenance cost of the DC motors was also an issue, as it far out weighed the AC motor option.

 As the project was proposed for Carbon Trust funding, a precise energy save reduction had be obtained for converting from DC to AC on the extruder lines.
-Alma Products obtained two ‘estimates’ from other manufacturers, these had a savings difference of nearly £60,000 per annum between them.
+The customer obtained two ‘estimates’ from other manufacturers, these had a savings difference of nearly £60,000 per annum between them.